sabrina-aip/wage-gauge/Data Processing/Methodology.md

 **Finally, note that I didn’t check if the data was regularly updated to be in current dollars.
 In all likelihood, it does not and will need to be amended to account for inflation to improve the meaningfulness of raise data.**

-This data was then formatted into a JSON with the following formatting:
+This data was then formatted into a JS variable with the following formatting:

 ```
-{
+const DATA = {
         'jobA': {
             'year_1': {
                 'median': 0000000,